Guevo8/Open-Ground/README.md

 # Open-Ground
-A Repo for testing connections and stuff
+A Repo for testing and stuff